Donna Pescow

-Donna Gail Pescow is an American film and television actress and director.
-She is known for her roles as Annette in the 1977 film Saturday Night Fever, Angie Falco-Benson in the 1979-1980 sitcom Angie, Donna Garland in the sitcom Out of This World and Eileen Stevens in the Disney Channel sitcom Even Stevens.
+Donna Gail Pescow (born March 24, 1954) is an American film and television actress and director known as Annette in Saturday Night Fever, Angie Falco-Benson in Angie, Donna Garland in Out of This World and Eileen Stevens in Even Stevens.

 Early life

-Pescow was born in Brooklyn, New York, on March 24, 1954, to a Jewish family.
+Pescow was born in Brooklyn, New York, on March 24, 1954, into a Jewish family.
 Her father Marty owned and ran a newsstand in downtown Manhattan at 17 Battery Place.
 Pescow attended Sheepshead Bay High School in Brooklyn and studied at the American Academy of Dramatic Arts.
 Around 1973, she had a leading role in an Off-off Broadway musical entitled Poor Old Fool, though it closed after just a few weeks.

 Career

 In 1977, Pescow played Annette in the John Travolta film Saturday Night Fever.
 To prepare for the role, she had to relearn her Brooklyn accent, which she had significantly reduced for professional reasons.
 For this role, she was the New York Film Critics' third-place choice for their award for Best Supporting Actress.

 Also in 1977, Pescow joined the cast of the ABC soap opera One Life to Live, portraying Celena Arquette.
 The role proved to be brief, lasting less than a year, but it helped to launch her television career, including roles on two other ABC soap operas in later years.

 In 1978, Pescow portrayed one of Judy Garland's older sisters in the television biographical film Rainbow, directed by Jackie Cooper.

 She appeared as a celebrity panelist on Match Game in 1978.

 Pescow starred in her own television series, Angie, which ran for two seasons from 1979 to 1980 on ABC.
-Her primary castmates were Robert Hays, Debralee Scott and fellow New Yorker Doris Roberts.
+Her primary castmates were Robert Hays, Debralee Scott, and fellow New Yorker Doris Roberts.

 In 1982, Pescow was cast in the role of Dr. Lynn Carson, the first lesbian on a daytime serial, on the soap opera All My Children, which she played until 1983.
 After her run on All My Children ended, Pescow landed the role of Donna Garland in the first-run syndication children's comedy series Out of This World in 1987, starring with Maureen Flannigan and Joe Alaskey.
 She stayed with the show until its cancellation in 1991.